Melbourne High School: House competition

 The chorals involves the entire school in one day at the Melbourne Town Hall.
 It is preceded on that same day by the Instrumentals Competition, which is not a major competition, although it is one of the most important minors.
 The chorals competition features three pieces sung by each house: a set song, a free choice, and a special choir song.
 The special choir consists of between 8–20 members of the house while the set song and free choice are sung by the whole house.
 Rehearsals are held at recess and lunchtimes in the school's memorial hall and are generally coordinated by student leaders in the house.
 There is also a special choir event that sings in harmonies and more complex songs.
 The winner of the House Chorals competition is awarded 100 points, second 80, third 70 and fourth 60.

-The most recent competition (2022) ended with results: 1st: Waterloo, 2nd: Forrest, 3rd: Yarra, 4th: Como.
+The most recent competition (2025) ended with results: 1st: Forrest, 2nd: Yarra, 3rd: Waterloo, 4th: Como.